sahadevgh/sentiment-analysis/README.md

 ## Dataset

-The dataset contains customer reviews in a single column labeled `text`.
+The dataset contains customer reviews in a single column labeled `review`.
 Replace the sample dataset with your own for custom analysis.

 ---